Applying for Financial Aid

 - Finally, accept or decline your aid offers.

-As a student, you must meet each of the following requirements, according to WVU Parkersburg’s Student Academic Progress standards, to maintain your financial aid (evaluated after each semester).
+As a student, you must meet each of the following requirements, according to WVU Parkersburg’s Satisfactory Academic Progress standards, to maintain your financial aid (evaluated after each semester).

 - Have a 2.0 GPA or higher.

 - Complete at least 67% of all hours you attempt.

 - Complete your program within 150% of the standard length of the degree program you are formally admitted to.
 All attempted hours are counted into the total, including withdrawn courses.